-- Bring the thread down, up through the eye of the take-up lever, and then down again passing it through the thread guide near the top of the needle.
+- Bring the thread down, around, up through the eye of the take-up lever, and then down again passing it through the thread guide near the top of the needle.

 - Carefully thread the needle from front to back.

 - Pull at least 4-5 inches of thread through the needle to the back of the machine.
 It should move smoothly with little resistance.

 For the exact steps to thread the top spool on your sewing machine, look at the directions provided in your machine’s instruction manual.

 Draw up the Bobbin Thread